Wayne Koestenbaum

 Wayne Koestenbaum (born 1958) is an American artist, poet, and cultural critic.
-He received a B.A. from Harvard University, an M.A. from the Johns Hopkins Writing Seminars, and a Ph.D. from Princeton University and is a 1994 Whiting Award recipient.
 He received an American Academy of Arts and Letters Award in Literature in 2020.
 He has published over 20 books to date.

-Koestenbaum works as a Distinguished Professor of English, French, and Comparative Literature at the CUNY Graduate Center, where he taught poet, and teaches painting at Yale University.
+Koestenbaum works as a Distinguished Professor of English, French, and Comparative Literature at the CUNY Graduate Center, where he teaches poetry, and teaches painting at Yale University.
 He lives and works in New York City.

 Early life and education

 Koestenbaum was born and raised in San Jose, California.
 He is the son of writer Phyllis Koestenbaum and leadership consultant Peter Koestenbaum.
+He received a B.A. from Harvard University, an M.A. from the Johns Hopkins Writing Seminars, and a Ph.D. from Princeton University and is a 1994 Whiting Award recipient.

 Koestenbaum lived in New York from 1984 to 1988 while a graduate student at Princeton University.
 He notes that his early years in New York as the period when he discovered opera, literature, and gay culture.
 Koestenbaum wrote book reviews for the New York Native and the Village Voice during these years.

-From 1988 to 1997, Koestenbaum lived in New Haven, Connecticut.